 Pinnawala Elephant Orphanage, is an orphanage, nursery and captive breeding ground for wild Asian elephants located at Pinnawala village, 13 km northeast of Kegalle town in Sabaragamuwa Province of Sri Lanka.
 Pinnawala has the largest herd of captive elephants in the world.

 Yala National Park is the most visited and second largest national park in Sri Lanka, bordering the Indian Ocean.
 The park consists of five blocks, two of which are now open to the public, and also adjoining parks.
-The blocks have individual names such as, Ruhuna National Park (Block 1), and Kumana National Park or 'Yala East' for the adjoining area.
+The blocks have individual names such as, Ruhuna National Park, and Kumana National Park or 'Yala East' for the adjoining area.
 It is situated in the southeast region of the country, and lies in Southern Province and Uva Province.
-The park covers 979 square kilometres (378 sq mi) and is located about 300 kilometres (190 mi) from Colombo.